-Living a ‘legacy worthy” life is about who are are today so we can live to the fullest and also considering the legacy of how we want to be remembered.
+Living a ‘legacy worthy” life is about who we are today so we experience life fully and live the legacy of how we want to be remembered.

 Shared in multiple news outlets earlier in 2021 is Affluent Americans Rush to Retire in New ‘Life-Is-Short’ Mindset.

 Whether or not you agree that the ‘Life-Is-Short’ Mindset is new, this attitude often arrives on the heels of tragedy.

 Read more below from Michael Sasso and Alexandre Tanzi on Bloomberg:

 About 2.7 million Americans age 55 or older are contemplating retirement years earlier than they’d imagined because of the pandemic, government data show.
 They’re more likely to be white, a group that typically has a larger amount of accumulated wealth, and many cite robust retirement accounts and COVID-19 fatigue for their early exit, according to interviews with wealth managers and federal surveys.

 After a year of early morning Zoom calls, the specter of a deadly virus and soaring stock and real estate values, working American baby boomers who can afford it plan to get out while the getting’s good.
 The unprecedented surge in shares and home values during an economic crisis is easing the retirement path for those who have savings and investments.